Tibet, Shigatse: After a silent and sleepy breakfast in the hotel, we set off for the second day of the road trip to the Everest Base Camp.

 We went ahead with our road trip.
 After a few hours in the car, I started feeling a bit dehydrated, probably because of the altitude.
 We spotted some wildlife in the desolated landscape.

 I realized I didn’t bring enough warm clothes.
-I had just shirts and sweaters and luckily a woollen hat, gloves and Tibetan
+I had just shirts and sweaters and luckily a woolen hat, gloves, and Tibetan style pants that I had bought at a souvenir shop in Lhasa.
+Tibetan summer can be very cold!

-I was happy: me, in a Tibetan camp, at about 5200 metres.
+I was happy: me, in a Tibetan camp, at about 5200 meters.

 We managed to gaze at the mountain while the snow was made pink by the sunset light.